These Sourdough Cinnamon Buns are the best cinnamon rolls ever! There’s a bonus “sticky bun” layer at the bottom & cream cheese frosting on top. WOW!

 - Preheat the oven to 375°F (190°c) Bake the buns until they’re until golden brown and set in the center, 25-30 minutes.

 - While the buns are baking, make the icing.
-Combine the butter and sugar in a mixing bowl and cream until well combined.
-Add the cream cheese and whip until well aerated.
-Add the vanilla and optional lemon juice.
-The lemon juice will spark the flavor of the icing but it’s ok to go without.2 oz cream cheese, 2 oz unsalted butter, 3 oz confectioner’s sugar, 1/2 teaspoon vanilla extract, 1/2 teaspoon lemon juice
+Combine 2 oz unsalted butter and 3 oz confectioner’s sugar in a mixing bowl and cream until well combined.
+Add the 2 oz cream cheese and whip until well aerated.
+Add 1/2 teaspoon vanilla extract and optional 1/2 teaspoon lemon juice.
+The lemon juice will spark the flavor of the icing but it's ok to go without.

 - Remove the buns from the pan to a serving plate while they are still warm.
 Spread cream cheese icing generously over the buns and indulge.